Shale gas and hydraulic fracturing (fracking)

 Hydraulic fracturing, known as fracking, is a process used to remove gas and oil from shale rock deep in the ground.

-Fracking involves drilling deep into the ground and injecting water, sand and chemicals at high pressure to create tiny cracks or fractures.
+The fracking process involves drilling deep into the ground and injecting water, sand and chemicals at high pressure to create tiny cracks or fractures.
 Shale gas can then flow up a well to the surface and be collected.

-This process can be carried out vertically or, more commonly, by drilling down for a distance of around 1.5 miles and then drilling horizontally into the shale.
+It can be carried out vertically or, more commonly, by drilling down for a distance of around 1.5 miles and then drilling horizontally into the shale.

 The national approach to fracking is set by the Government, but we also have an important role to play in deciding whether or not to grant planning permission for a fracking well.